 What it does

 Our embedded system hack scans in a piece of trash when thrown away, sending a picture via mobile app to the Google Cloud Platform for image recognition processing.
 We determine whether this waste item is recyclable, and send that information to an Arduino that controls via servo motor the physical "smart" recycling bin, which moves the trapdoor partition of the bin according to which section the item belongs.
+An app also tracks binning habits over time and incentivizes users to recycle more by both providing points that can be redeemed for coupons and inciting competition among friends, communities, universities, and cities.

 How we built it